Seekatar/seekatar.github.io/_posts/2023-04-12-docker-dotnet-unittest.md

 ## Using BuildKit UPDATED

-> This section was updated in April 2023 to use this improved method of getting logs in BuildKit.
+> This section was updated in June 2023 to use this improved method of getting logs in BuildKit.

 BuildKit makes your builds much faster.
 It is smart about transferring data, running stages in parallel, and skipping stages altogether if the output isn't used in the final stage.
 That last little feature breaks the method above since the test stage doesn't have output used in the final stage, and it will be skipped.
 To get around this you can use BuildKits optimizations, and `docker build --output` to get build and test output quite easily.

-Here's the `BuildKit-5-stage.Dockerfile` from the repo, which should look pretty familiar since it runs the same steps, just broken up differently.
+Here's the `BuildKit-4-stage.Dockerfile` from the repo, which should look pretty familiar since it runs the same steps, just broken up differently.

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/runtime:6.0 AS base